wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-Transactional-Locking-II.markdown

 CAS, while lock release simply use store instruction to update both the status bit and the version.
 Versioned locks do not necessarily have to be embedded into the object's address range (PO, "per-object" in the paper), as this changes object memory layout, and hence renders TL2 algorithm non-portable.
 Alternatively, the "per-stripe" (PS) locking hashes objects' address into an large array of versioned locks.
-Although false conflicts can arise due to object aliasing, in the paper
+False conflicts can arise due to object aliasing.
+In the evaluation section, an array of 1 million 32-bit locks are used.

 TL2 observes the OCC read-validate-write (RVW) pattern.
 Like all STM implementations, read and write instructions are instrumented by the compiler to invoke special "barrier" functions.
 The validation phase performs element-wise